m0lentum/molentum.github.io/content/blog/003-sf-ropes/index.md

 ![Illustration of three particles and the angle between them](angle-constraint.png)

-For each group of three rope particles, I take the angle `Θ` and move the third particle `P` in a circle until that angle is above a limit value `Θ'`, with some compliance ([see my post on constraints][sf-constraints]) to allow more extreme angles to occur under pressure.
+For each group of three rope particles, I take the angle `Θ` and move the third particle `P` in a circle until that angle is above a limit value `Θ'`, ending up with the particle at `P'`.
+I gave the constraint some compliance ([see my post on constraints][sf-constraints]) to allow more extreme angles to occur under pressure.
 I also added some velocity damping to slow down angular movement, simulating internal friction in the rope.

 This is hardly a realistic model, but I'm making graphics and games here, where appearance is all that matters.
 And I generally like how this looks — ropes